armanghoreshi/FCS-Class-Project/README.md

-# FSC
-Fundamentals of secure computing
+# fundamentals of Secure Computing

-Small project of fundamentals of secure computing class at Ferdowsi University.
-This program validates ssl certificates of given websites.
+Project for fundamentals of secure computing class at Ferdowsi University.
+This program validates ssl certificates for a given website.